kubeshop/testkube/docs/docs/articles/cd-events.md

 For testing purposes you can use [webhook.site](https://webhook.site/) to get a webhook URL.

-## Step 2 - Test emmiting CDEvents
+## Step 2 - Test Emmiting CDEvents

 To test emitting CDEvents, create a sample test with Testkube and run it.